-Often there may be a significant difference of opinion between your doctor and the company doctor concerning your physical capabilities.
-Your doctor may feel that you are incapable of any work while the company doctor believes you are capable of sedentary or light work.
+Often there may be a significant difference of opinion between your doctor and an insurance company doctor who performs Independent Medical Evaluations (IME's) concerning your physical capabilities.
+Your doctor may feel that you are incapable of any work while the IME doctor believes you are capable of sedentary or light work.
 There may be differences of opinion about how much you can lift, how long you can stand, or other restrictions.
 While it is important to ensure that you do not engage in physical activities that worsen your condition or cause you significant pain, under most circumstances you should err on the side of caution in the event of a dispute between your doctor and the company doctor concerning your physical capabilities.
-If a judge later finds that the company doctor’s conclusion concerning your restrictions was correct, your failure to accept a job that fit within those restrictions will probably result in the loss of your benefits.
+If a judge later finds that the IME doctor’s conclusion concerning your restrictions was correct, your failure to accept a job that fit within those restrictions will probably result in the loss of your benefits.

 All too often, injured employees refuse to show up for light-duty work, which almost always will result in a petition to cut off their benefits or a refusal to pay benefits in the first place.
 Remember that you have an obligation to act in good faith.
 If your doctor estimates restrictions that are greater than the restrictions of the company doctor, you should provide that information to your employer and see if they will accommodate them.
 Even if they are not willing to accommodate you, under most circumstances you should at least try the job offered.
 Your testimony in a workers’ compensation case will be much more credible if you can explain what happened after you return to work.
 If you return to work and your employer provides you with safe and productive work, you have little reason to complain if the job if you are physically capable of performing the job.
 If you ignore an offer of light-duty work entirely, relying upon your physician's opinion concerning your physical capabilities, don't be surprised if a workers’ compensation judge gives your employer, and not you, the benefit of the doubt.